-Andy Levin is an internationally known photographer living in New Orleans, Louisiana.
+Andy Levin is a photographer from New Orleans, Louisiana.
 Born on 9.26.58 in New York City, Levin was a Contributing Photographer at Life Magazine in the 80’s living in the Photo District.
 His work appeared in Time, People, National Geographic, GEO, Stern.
 Paris Match, Newsweek, US News and World Report, New York Magazine, the Village Voice, Readers Digest, Sports Illustrated, Fortune, Business Week, Forbes, Graphis, Jazz News, Next American City and the New York Times Magazine, as well as the cover of Popular Photography, who compared him to Gary Winogrand.
 His work on Coney Island was recently featured in the New York Times photography blog “Lens.”

 Andy transplanted to New Orleans in 2004, three years after 9.11 and a year before Hurricane Katrina devastated the Gulf Coast.
 His images of the hurricane and its afternmath are in the permanent collection of the New Orleans Museum of Art.

 In 2006 Levin was a finalist in the W. Eugene Smith Grant competition for a project on life at the edge of the world’s oceans.
 Levin’s 100Eyes photography workshops have attracted students from all over the world to New Orleans.

 Levin sells his work directly to the public at the Frenchman Street Art Market on Frenchman Street, New Orleans, Louisiana from Thursday through Sunday, 7pm to 1am.
 Come by and listen to some live local music and buy some great local art.